Albatross of The Petrel Station

 Scientific name: Thalassarche eremita

-Chatham Albatross is one of the great specialty seabirds of The Petrel Station seabird tours, and one that many birders hope will appear on our spring seabird tours.
-It remains a scarce bird off mainland New Zealand, which gives every sighting a real sense of occasion.
+The stunning Chatham Albatross is one of The Petrel Station seabird tours specialty seabirds, and one that many birders hope will appear on our spring seabird tours.
+It remains a scarce albatross to encounter off mainland New Zealand, which makes every sighting very special.

-These beautiful albatross breed only on the tiny Pyramid in the Chatham Islands, making them a true New Zealand endemic.
-Over the last few years, The Petrel Station seabird tours have become one of the very few places outside the Chatham Islands where birders have a realistic chance of encountering one, with a handful of spring sightings most years.
+This New Zealand endemic only breed on the tiny Pyramid Rock in the Chatham Islands, and over the last few years, The Petrel Station seabird tours has become one of the very few places outside the Chathams where birders have a realistic chance of encountering one, with a handful of spring sightings most years.

-They are one of the most striking albatross of all, with a bright yellow bill, dark hood, and wingspan of up to 2.5 metres.
-When one glides in close and you see that bright yellow bill coming at you, it is always a magical moment.
+They are a very striking albatross, with a bright yellow bill, dark hood, and 2.5 metre wingspan, and its always a very exciting moment when one glides in close and you pick out that bright yellow banana bill!

 Wandering Albatross (exulans)